RadicalRingtail/reset.css/README.md

 # Ringtail's CSS Reset
 ![GitHub](https://img.shields.io/github/license/RadicalRingtail/css-reset)

-A simple custom CSS reset for modern browsers.
-(Currently a WIP)
+A simple custom CSS reset for modern browsers, meant to make designing things easier.
+Still a work in progress, would not recommend for production use.

 ## What it changes: